 I get this question all the time.
-The answer is that you certainly may, and some maybe faster than road transport!
+The answer is that you indeed may, and some may be faster than road transport!
 I definitely would NOT recommend renting a car if you plan to stay in the city.
 Parking costs are high, and traffic is notoriously bad.
-With NY being a very walk-able city, or hop on a subway or bus.
+With NY being a very walkable city, or hop on a subway or bus.
 I recommend taking transit.
-This blog post will show you how you can start your your visit to NY!
+This blog post will show you how you can start your visit to NY!

 There are 3 major airports serving New York City.
 The closest to Manhattan is LaGuardia, but it is the worst for a transit connection, although it is possible, and it will get better in the future.
-The second closest is not in NY, but NJ.
-That would be Newark International Airport, a hub for United Airlines.
-The third airport is the largest international hub for NY, that would be JFK International Airport.
-I will give directions for each and then my personal picks at the end.
+The second closest airport is not in NY but is in New Jersey.
+Newark International Airport is a hub for United Airlines.
+The third and final airport is JFK International Airport.
+It is the largest international hub for city.
+I will give directions for each and then my picks at the end.

-Currently there is no rail transit access to LGA.
+Currently, there is no rail transit access to LGA.
 But, there are options.
-The MTA does have 2 bus lines that serve the airport.
+The MTA does have two bus lines that serve the airport.

 - N/Q at Astoria Blvd in Queens.

 - 4/5/6 at 125th St/Lexington Ave in Manhattan

 - Metro-North trains at 125th St/Park Ave